Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Related Works

 \subsection{Learning for Humanoid Control}

-Recent humanoid controllers largely follow a motion imitation-based learning paradigm, where policies are trained to reproduce re-targeted reference trajectories.
-These are typically drawn from human motion-capture datasets \cite{cheng2024express} or human motion videos \cite{allshire2025visual, zhang2025hub, he2025asap}, often augmented by motion priors \cite{lu2024mobile} and trained with curriculum schedules \cite{huang2025host, zhang2025hub} to enhance robustness and diversity.
-To tackle contact-rich and dynamic tasks such as parkour jumping, \cite{zhangwococo} introduced a sequential-contact decomposition approach that uses staged reference contacts to simplify reward design.
+Recent humanoid controllers largely follow a motion tracking-based learning paradigm, where policies are trained to reproduce re-targeted reference trajectories.
+These are typically drawn from motion capture datasets \cite{cheng2024express} or videos \cite{allshire2025visual, zhang2025hub, he2025asap}, often augmented by motion priors \cite{lu2024mobile} and trained with curriculum schedules \cite{huang2025host, zhang2025hub} to enhance robustness and diversity.
+To tackle contact-rich and dynamic tasks such as parkour jumping, a sequential contact decomposition approach has been used in \cite{zhangwococo} that uses staged reference contacts to simplify reward design.
 Sim-to-real alignment efforts, such as those in \cite{he2025asap}, have improved fidelity for agile whole-body motion tracking policies in real environments.

-While these approaches have shown impressive performance in acquiring loco-manipulation skills, they are tied to demonstrated motions in the datasets, optimize primarily over a few seconds long-horizon, and lack explicit objectives for discovering novel, temporally precise contact sequences, which are essential for process-driven tasks such as drumming.
+While imitation-based approaches have shown impressive performance in acquiring loco-manipulation skills, they are tied to demonstrated motions in the datasets and optimize primarily over a few-second horizon.
+For drumming, persistent occlusions by the drum kit, high-speed stick impacts, and dense environment contacts make it difficult to obtain reliable human motion references, whether via motion capture or video-based methods.
+Moreover, drumming is a contact-rich, long-horizon task, where coordination skills are tightly coupled to temporal contact sequences, that are not well captured by frame-wise motion tracking objectives.